head of journalism department, City, University of London

 And I love some of his ideas – journalism taught on the “teaching hospital” model.
 Brilliant.
 Great agenda setting.

-Three key ideas while facing the practical challenges of education journalists:
+Three key ideas while facing the practical challenges of educating journalists:

 Journalists were suddenly expected to take on new roles and new skills that didn’t exist within the BBC before.
 We were putting at the centre of the news offer not the bulletins but “live and continuous”.
 The internal news agency became the flywheel of the whole operation.
 Blogging and podcasting became much freer.